learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 difference = 10 - 5;
 ```

-Although it doesn't appear that anything happens — nothing is printed out in the
+Although it doesn't appear that anything happens because nothing is printed to
-console — JavaScript has evaluated the value of the arithmetic expression and
+the console, JavaScript has evaluated the arithmetic expression and that value
-that value is now stored in the variable `difference`.
-Now try typing
+is now stored in the variable `difference`.
+Now type `difference;` in the
-`difference;` in the _console window_ then hit enter.
+_console window_ and hit enter.

 Often, it's inconvenient to type or copy/paste code into the console — if you're
-working with a large block of code, for example.
-In addition, putting code in
+working with a large block of code, for example, or if you want to be able to
-the code window makes it easier to correct errors and try different things.
+make multiple changes.
+Putting code in the code window makes it easier to
+correct errors and try different things.

-As you work through the curriculum, we encourage you to use [repl.it][] to try out
+As you work through the curriculum, we encourage you to use [repl.it][] to try
-code samples from the lessons and to experiment with your own examples.
-Using the
+out code samples from the lessons and to experiment with your own examples.
+Now
-code window will make it easier to do that.
+that you know how to use the code window, you have another tool at your
+disposal.

 ## Recognize the Comment Marker